bvoightlab/bvoightlab.github.io/research/index.md

 <!-- start Complex Traits -->
 {% capture text %}

 We are interested in the architecture of complex traits, identification of causal genes, and inference of perturbations informed by human genetics predicted to be therapeutically actionable.
 Our space of primary interest include cardiometabolic traits, including type 2 diabetes, cardiovascular disease, liver disease, and causal traits related to these enpoints.
 We are also generally interested in pleiotropy at large.
 We touch all layers, including GWAS, pheWAS, fine-mapping, variant-to-gene mapping, risk prediction via PRS, and collaborations to validate causal genes.
+(Image credit to Uffelmann et al. 2021, Fig. 3b)

 {%
   include button.html